 Translating Europe Workshops

-The Translating Europe workshops are a series of smaller scale events for specialised audiences running throughout the year.
+The Translating Europe workshops are a series of smaller scale events for specialized audiences running throughout the year.
 They complement the yearly Translating Europe Forum in Brussels.
 For the full list of Translating Europe Workshops, click here.